VWS-Python/vws-python/docs/source/contributing.rst

 ---------

 Tests are run on Travis CI.
-The configuration for this is in ``.travis.yml``.
+The configuration for this is in :file:`.travis.yml`.

 Performing a release
 --------------------

-See release process in the full documentation.
+See :doc:`release-process`.